Antharmaya Labs · Open source · Hermes plugin

 Other memory tools start recording the day you install them.
 Memory Bridge reads the conversations already sitting on your disk — every session you've had with Claude Code, Codex, Gemini and the rest — and brings them in on day one.

 No API key.
-Ever.
+Nothing leaves.

 It doesn't just remember facts.
 It remembers your decisions — and whether they worked.